ZuliusRoolf/website/JOURNAL.md

 #### HTML Portfolio Template

 Now the portfolio template is done!
 It was much harder to give names to as everything is a `project__<insert name>` relation, but I got some good names at the end.
 I marked the "[Update style classes to follow BEM](#august-04)" as done even though there is no style classes that are updated.
 The intention was to update class names in HTML to make CSS the next step in development.
 Don't think I have enough time for JavaScript today, unfortunately.
 Will aim to fix it tomorrow :)

+## August 05

+- [ ] Change JavaScript to use updated template

+### JSON Convertion

+Started to convert biography JSON into HTML using JavaScript.
+I feel the about and links section can be made better, but it should work for now.
+The full convertion is not complete, I think the portfolio is easier so I'll aim to finish it this evening.